citp/privacy-policy-historical/w/we/web/websitewizard.com.md

 Implix realizes that you care how your information is processed and shared, and we appreciate your trust in us to do that carefully and sensibly.
 This notice describes our Privacy Policy.
 By visiting our website you are accepting and consenting to the practices described in this Privacy Policy.

-Any personal information provided or acquired by Implix is controlled primarily by the Implix Company, 28 Rozewska Street, 81-055 Gdynia, Poland, hereinafter referred to as "Implix".
+Any personal information provided or acquired by Implix is controlled primarily by the Implix sp. z o.o.
+Company, 26 Balladyny Street, 81-524 Gdynia, Poland, hereinafter referred to as "Implix".

 Implix recognizes the importance of respecting the privacy of those who visit our website and choose to take advantage of the services we offer.